aaschwanden/UAFletter/README.md

 The classes are based on the [ETHbrief package](http://www.sg.ethz.ch/downloads/LaTeX).

-The style file `EXAMPLE.sty` provides an example style file for these classes and is where your personal information gets stored.
+`EXAMPLE.sty` provides an example style file for these classes and is where your personal information gets stored.
 You should coppy it to `YOURNAME.sty` and edit it to reflect your details (e.g. address, phone number).